negips/nek_fourier/README.md

-# slip_velocity
+# Fourier Implementation for Nek
-Slip velocity across elements.
+with Slip velocity across elements.
 Added modifications for documentation